gitHu6-newb/FoldingAtAltitude/README.md

 7. Along the top there is a single 'filter table' drop down menu.
 Click it and type GPU

-8. select the result for "GPUs (all regions)" which will list a Compute Engine API on the page.
+8. select the result for "GPUs (all regions)" which will list the Compute Engine API on the page.
 Mark its checkbox then click on "Edit Quotas" that's above it.

 9. fill out your information in the open pane on the right and click next (any phone number will do). <br>
   I previously read that if you managed to get a VM with x4 T4, it was half price as x2 P100 yet PPD-wise performs about the same but I have not been able to ever get more than 1 GPU spot approved.
 Maybe one of you could get lucky?
 If you do, you might also have to request a quota increase on the specific region as well, i.e. filter the quotas by 'preemptible' this time, and select the one with T4.
-Then filter by location and choose either central1, east1 or west1.
+Then filter by location and choose either central1, east1 or west1 to request 4.

 10. in the box for New Quota Limit for the GPUs (all Regions), you can try 4 if you're hopeful, otherwise just put 1.

-11. for the reason, write anyhing, like helping with Folding@Home, then submit request
+11. For the reason, write something like helping with Folding@Home, then submit request

 12. Your email will say you'll get your answer within 2 business days, but most likey it will arrive in under 2 minutes.
 If you tried for 4 and get denied, request again, but this time just for 1 and it should get approved.